vancassa/TwinCAT_Database_Simple/README.md

 # TwinCAT Database Example
-This is an example of storing data from TwinCAT to MS SQL database, using TF6420 TwinCAT Database Server
+This is an example of storing and retrieving data between TwinCAT and MS SQL database, using TF6420 TwinCAT Database Server

 ## Usage